Dolphin Stadium (Brisbane): History

 During the 2021 NRL season, all teams moved temporarily to Queensland due to COVID-19 outbreaks in Sydney and Melbourne.
 A round 20 match between Cronulla Sharks and Manly-Warringah Sea Eagles and a round 21 match between Canterbury-Bankstown Bulldogs and Wests Tigers, played on consecutive Sundays, were scheduled to be played at the stadium.
 However due to a snap lockdown, these were once again relocated to Suncorp Stadium.
 Subsequently, the stadium hosted its first NRL matches in round 22, when it hosted a double-header with New Zealand Warriors vs Canterbury-Bankstown Bulldogs, followed by Cronulla Sharks vs Newcastle Knights, on 15 August 2021.

 In September 2021, the New Zealand Warriors confirmed that they'll use the stadium as a temporary home base for at least the first half of the 2022 NRL season due to uncertainties regarding quarantine free travel between Australia and New Zealand as a result of the COVID-19 pandemic.

 On 10 April 2022, the stadium hosted 2021 NRLW Grand Final between the St George Illawarra Dragons and the Sydney Roosters, the first NRLW Grand Final to be held outside of Sydney.

 Redevelopment and renaming

 The ground was redeveloped between 2015 and 2018 following announcement of the programme in 2014.
 After securing funding from Moreton Bay Regional Council and the Federal Government funding phase 1 of the redeveloped ground, Moreton Daily Stadium was opened.
 The second phase of work completed in February 2018.
 The third stage was completed in September 2020 with a new Northern Grandstand being built.
 On 7 December 2022, it was announced that Moreton Daily Stadium will now be known as Kayo Stadium.
+Broadcast standard light towers were installed in 2023 and were first used in an NRL game between the Dolphins and St George Illawarra on May 25, 2023 at a cost of $3 million.